BehavioralBridge Care

 Is brushing teeth, flossing, bathing, cutting hair, or taking medicine a daily struggle?

 Nearly one in three children fears medical or dental care.
 Most families are never taught how to help.At BehavioralBridge I offer specialized behavior support to help children feel safe, confident, and in control during health routines.
-I am a Board Certified Behavior Analyst who uses gentle, trauma-informed, step-by-step strategies that reduce fear and build willing participation.
+I am a Board Certified Behavior Analyst who uses gentle, step-by-step strategies that reduce fear and build willing participation.
 I have developed my own trauma-guided procedure that has helped many children participate in care they previously feared or avoided.
 There is never pressure, force, or overwhelm.Who I help

 I specialize in working with children ages 2-10 who: